IS PARKOUR SAFE?

 is there food or drink included?

 Breathe Parkour does not provide food or drink, however food and drink are allowed in the party area, so feel free to bring in some delicious cake!
+Our North Calgary location also has a private restaurant on site.
+We'd be happy to put you in touch!

 are there any age restrictions?